-US insurtech Socotra has expanded its team by 63% over the 1H2022 and also raised US$50mn in funding capital in its Series C round.
+US insurtech Socotra has expanded its team by 63% over and also raised US$50mn in funding capital in its Series C round.

 Despite the difficult climate for insurtechs globally, as a result of spiralling inflation, economic instability, and a fall in investment, Socotra managed to increase its annual recurring revenue (ARR) by 97% year on year.

-Socotra, the Texas-based modern core platform provider for insurers and insurtech MGAs has announced its growth trajectory over the first half of 2022.
+Socotra, the Texas-based modern core platform provider for insurers and insurtech MGAs has announced its growth trajectory.

 The company also gained 13 new customers, while four customers went live on Socotra Policy Core, including Elpha Secure (cyber liability) and Lavalier, a subsidiary of W.R.
 Berkley (jewellery insurance).

 The news comes following a recent report by reinsurance company Gallagher Re, which points to Insurtech funding showing signs of recovery, although the industry is still at the mercy of an unstable economic environment.

 Insurtech funding has risen by more than 8% between the first and second quarters of this year, although Q2 funding is still down 50% on the same period last year when the insurtech sector recorded its second highest funding amount on record.